Madagascar Development Fund

 British Ambassador to Madagascar 2002-2005

 Madagascar is a potentially prosperous country - rich in rare minerals, precious stones and fishing stocks, with fertile soil and serious, hard-working people.
-And yet more than 50 years after re-gaining its independence from France it remains one of the poorest countries on earth- where more than 70% of the population of 20 million exist on an income of less than 60 pence per day.
+And yet more than 50 years after re-gaining its independence from France it remains one of the poorest countries on earth- where more than 80% of the population of 22 million exist on an income of less than 60 pence per day (92% live off 90 pence a day).

 Thank you for visiting the Madagascar Development Fund site.
 I hope you are inspired by the Fund and what we do, and will make a donation to support our work.